SAP/jenkins-library/.hooks/README.md

 ## Usage

-To use this hook, execute this command in the project root directory to link the script into the `.git/hooks` directory:
+To use the hook, execute this command in the project root directory to link the script into the `.git/hooks` directory:

 ```sh
 ln -s -f ../../.hooks/pre-commit ./.git/hooks/pre-commit